-If you set up direct deposit, you can get paid up to two days early.
-Here’s how Chime describes this feature.
+If you set up direct deposit, you can get paid up to two days early.^

-SpotMe® is Chime’s fee-free overdraft protection.
-To qualify, you must set up direct deposit of at least $500 a month.
+SpotMe® will spot eligible members up to $200* on debit card transactions and cash withdrawals.
+It’s like overdraft protection but better.
+To qualify, you need to receive a qualifying direct deposit of at least $200 a month.
 Chime determines the limits of SpotMe® per customer based on account activity and history.
 The limit starts at $20 but can go up to $200 or more.
 If a transaction would overdraw your account above this limit, it will be declined.

 You can instantly disable your debit card via the mobile app.
 You can also allow or disallow international transactions.